kaedr/OgmaDB/README.md

 # OgmaDB
-A database engine intended to be optimized for D&amp;Dish character sheet data
+An incredibly excellent database engine intended to be optimized for D&amp;Dish character sheet data